PySimpleGUI/DocsCleanup/Home tab/2_readme.md

     text_elem.update(event)
 ```

-You want to turn off the default focus so that there no buttons that will be selected should you press the spacebar.
+You want to turn off the default focus so that there aren't any buttons that will be selected should you press the spacebar.

 # Menus

 ## MenuBar

-Beginning in version 3.01 you can add a MenuBar to your window.
+Beginning in version 3.01, you can add a MenuBar to your window.
 You specify the menus in much the same way as you do window layouts, with lists.
 Menu selections are returned as events and as of 3.17, also as in the values dictionary.
 The value returned will be the entire menu entry, including the key if you specified one.

 ```python